nunofachada/cf4ocl/README.md

 by simultaneously transfer data to and from the OpenCL device and execute kernels, using different command queues.

+CL Profiler consists of two files, `clprofiler.c` and `clprofiler.h`.
+In order to use CL Profiler in a project, it is necessary to include the `clprofiler.h` header file.

 For the purpose of this explanation, we will consider that two command queues are being used: